SWEN-101/2221-SWEN-101-02-4-rit-nutrition/README.md

 1. Go to https://swen-101.github.io/2221-SWEN-101-02-4-rit-nutrition/pages/home.html

 ## Disclaimer
-The program is not fully functional and is instead a client side prototype
+The program is not fully functional and is instead a client side prototypeg

 ## Link or full list of requirements
 https://swen-101.github.io/2221-SWEN-101-02-4-rit-nutrition/pages/home.html